martinjackson/simple-widgets/docs/Theme.md

     disabled or not.
 It will use the default button style (see above for the default button style) and the disable color of gray.

     Parameters:
-    a.  error       indicates whether an error occurred and if so, disable the button
+    - error = indicates whether an error occurred and if so, disable the button
-    b.  disabled    indicates whether the button should be disabled or
+    - disabled = indicates whether the button should be disabled or not.
-                    not.
 The default is false.

     **Example:**
     ```javascript